lezneklihp/dsend_project_4/README.md

 ## Project motivation:<a name="Motivation"></a>
 background: domain, origin, related data sets

+Think of trees in urban areas and you will point to trees in parks, along riverbanks, or in backyards.
+Have you also thought about street trees?

 ## Project summary:<a name="Summary"></a>
 TODO
 - Definition: "Problem statement" Problem which needs to be solved.
 A strategy for solving the problem & discussion of the expected solution.
 "Metrics" Metrics for model performance; Metrics based on problem characteristics.